 - Carbon, 0.5%: At this percentage, the amount of carbon is just right to retain an edge fairly and sharpen easily.
-It’s not high carbon steel and won’t have the superior wear resistance of premium steels.
+It’s not high-carbon steel and won’t have the superior wear resistance of premium steel.
 But you will get quality years of service from it.

-- Chromium, 15%: Makes this steel highly corrosion-resistant, and improves edge retention, wear resistance, and tensile strength.
+- Chromium, 15%: This makes this steel highly corrosion-resistant, and improves edge retention, wear resistance, and tensile strength.

 - Silicon, 1%: Boosts the strength of the steel.

 - Molybdenum, 0.8%: Increases the strength and machinability of steel.